About Us

 Legislative Affairs Committee

-The Legislative Affairs Committee ("LAC") seeks to empower the Howard County Associations of Student Councils (“HCASC”) and all Howard County students to understand the advocacy process in all levels of government.
-The LAC develops and proposes official HCASC stances relating to policies and legislation pertinent to youth and education.
+The Legislative Affairs Committee (LAC) seeks to empower HCASC and all Howard County students to understand the advocacy process at all levels of government.
+The LAC assists in developing official HCASC committee stances relating to policies and legislation pertinent to youth and education.
+The Legislative Affairs Committee will also be responsible for creating “policy summaries” that explain to students what the policy means and its impacts on the school system.
+Finally, the Legislative Affairs Committee will be responsible for coaching policy review students and giving them an overview of the process.

 Environmental Affairs Committee